Rumali-Siddiqua/News-Feed-Application-Hackathon/README.md

 - CORS and Newsapi
 ## Functionalities
 - Created a login page for the user to create a new post
+- Using Express and EJS, created a news feed web application from an API.
 ## Installation
 This project needs to install node packages and postgres database.
 Install postgres database in your system before starting the project installation.